Sue Mate

 Biography

-Dr. Susan (Sue) Mate (she/her) is a Career Development lecturer at James Cook University in Queensland, Australia, where she teaches career planning to postgraduate students.
+Dr. Susan (Sue) Mate (she/her) is a Career Development lecturer at James Cook University in Queensland, Australia.
+She specialises in designing inclusive professional learning programs that emphasise the importance of intercultrual competency within postgraduate courses at the university.

-Sue advocates for neurodiversity, mental health, well-being, and non-visible conditions that affect study and work.
-She is also part of the Narrative Practice Research Network, which endorses lived experience research.
+Sue is also a member of the Narrative Practice Research Network, which champions lived experience and qualitative inquiry methods of research.